HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 (by some reason, it was only possible in Firefox, but not on a chromium based browser).
 But it later had no problem, it rendered everything fast without crashing.
 Other very noticeable example is when rendering $15000+$ `MCParticle`s.
 When using Canvas API, the ram consumption went up by a lot and freezed the computer.
-But after applying some techniques, like [culling](https://pixijs.com/8.x/guides/basics/scene-graph#culling) it had no problem and takes only the necessary amount of memory.
+But after using pixi and applying some techniques, like [culling](https://pixijs.com/8.x/guides/basics/scene-graph#culling) it had no problem and takes only the necessary amount of memory.
 | Pull Request| PR Number | Description |
 | :--- | :----: | :--- |